 The individual selects each service provider he/she prefers to provide the services included in the ISP.
 The Division encourages the individual to research service providers through phone calls, interviews, provider fairs, site visits, word of mouth, marketing materials, etc. prior to selecting the service provider.
-To assist in this effort, the Division maintains a database of approved service providers.
-This provider database can be utilized to locate service providers in the individual's catchment area and is available at https://irecord.dhs.state.nj.us/providersearch.
+To assist in this effort, the Division has developed a provider search database that includes all Medicaid/DDD approved service providers.
+Service providers can be identified through this database by county and/or services for which they are approved to provide and can be accessed at https://irecord.dhs.state.nj.us/providersearch.

 While the Support Coordinator cannot select the service providers or recommend any specific provider for the individual, he/she shall assist the individual, as needed, in researching service providers, matching approved service providers for the services that have been identified to meet the individual's needs as indicated in the ISP.
 In addition, the Support Coordinator is responsible for assisting the individual with identifying criteria that will help narrow the list of available providers.
 The criteria are based on the needs and preferences of the individual.
+The Support

-The Support Coordinator shall contact potential service providers to help facilitate individual research through provider interviews, tours, meetings, etc.; schedule intake meetings; assist the individual/family in providing any referral information required by the service provider; communicate with the service provider to ensure that they are capable of meeting the strategies necessary to assist the individual in progressing toward the outcomes indicated in the ISP and identify the service details (type of service, units, etc.); and determine availability of services unless the individual/family has indicated that they prefer to do this research and schedule these meetings instead of the Support Coordinator.
+Coordinator shall contact potential service providers to help facilitate individual research through provider interviews, tours, meetings, etc.; schedule intake meetings; assist the individual/family in providing any referral information required by the service provider; communicate with the service provider to ensure that they are capable of meeting the strategies necessary to assist the individual in progressing toward the outcomes indicated in the ISP and identify the service details (type of service, units, etc.); and determine availability of services unless the individual/family has indicated that they prefer to do this research and schedule these meetings instead of the Support Coordinator.